imcs-compsim/pvutils/macros/README.md

 # Macros in ParaView

-Add a macro in ParaView with the following code (path to pvuitls must be set):
+Add a macro in ParaView with the following code (path to pvutils must be set):
 ```python
 # -*- coding: utf-8 -*-
 import sys